In this post we look at why you have tight muscles and what you can do to release them.

 If we choose to work against the best decisions of our CNS, the likely response will be a return of the tightness as soon as we begin to move.
 That’s because we haven’t addressed the underlying cause, muscle weakness.

-Try this approach instead.
+Try this approach to muscle tightness instead

 The next time you notice a difference in range of movement between one side of your body and the other, try very gently pushing in the direction that you can’t go against a fixed object.